Rochester Fashion Week is back: ‘Here to practice love and compassion’ - NewsBreak

 “We had six shootings on Mother’s Day we, have a need, to do this and so this isn’t unique,” she said.Violence casts shadow over Rochester’s Mother’s Day

-Hill created the brand Swank os Smoothy during the pandemic two years ago.
-He says he wants to inspire other young people to get creative and put their energy towards spreading peace.
+Hill created the brand Swankos Smoothy during the pandemic two years ago.
+He says he wants to inspire other young people to get creative and put their energy into spreading peace.

-“Practicing love, like she said practice, practice, and pushing it to our community is big, hopefully we can reach our youth so they don’t grow up with hate,” he said.
+“Practicing love, like she said practice, practice, and pushing it to our community is big, hopefully, we can reach our youth so they don’t grow up with hate,” Hill said.

 Hill says the community can expect a unique twist from their brand this week.

-“People can see what we are about, we are a different entity nobody ever felt,” he said.
-“Some different music, rhythms and some dancing.”Copyright 2022 Nexstar Media Inc. All rights reserved.
+“People can see what we are about, we are a different entity nobody ever felt,” Hill said.
+“Some different music, rhythms, and some dancing.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to RochesterFirst.